stevescally/examinations/books/deep_learning_with_python_2nd_9781617296864/annotations.md

-# 1. What is dee learning?
+# 1. What is deep learning?

-# 2. The mathmatical building blocks of neural networks
+# 2. The mathematical building blocks of neural networks

 # 3. Introduction to Keras and TensorFlow